Ananya-Trivedi/DSCDatathon/README.md

 Based on our findings, there was a clear positive relationship between the GDP per capita, global CO2 emissions and the obesity rates throughout all countries.
 Although we cannot establish a clear causative relationship between the two, we were able to identify possible factors that played a role.

 The following observations and inferences were made:
-1. The GDP per capita also had a positive relationship with the CO2 emmissions and obesity levels.
+1. The GDP per capita also had a positive relationship with the obesity levels.
-2. An increase in the global CO2 levels was liked to an increase in the prevalence of obesity worldwide.
+2. There was no significant relationship between the global CO2 levels on the other 2 atributesprevalence of obesity worldwide, or the GDP.
+3. There was no

 ## Setting up the environment for reproducability